darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 ### 4.b Create required IAM roles manually:

+Only use this step if you did not use the CloudFormation template above to automatically create required IAM roles for DeepLens.

 - IAM role for AWS DeepLens
    - From the list, choose AWSDeepLensServiceRole.
 If AWSDeepLensServiceRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.
    - Accept the DeepLens service and DeepLens use case by choosing Next: Permissions.